-Expand your artistic expression and learn how to paint a variety of skin tones of color — from olive to darker brown.
+Expand your artistic expression and learn how to paint a variety of skin tones of color -- from olive, to mahogany, to rich dark browns.

 We'll practice palette and brush techniques for features, different hair textures, and darker eyes.